BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 ## Appointment Service
 ### 6.9 Create Appointments EndPoint
 * Accepts POST requests to /Appointment.
-* Accepts data to create a new Appointment with a provided appointmentId, time, date, service, addressId, status.
+* Accepts data to create a new Appointment with a provided appointmentId, time, date, service, address, status.
   Returns the newly created appointment appointmentId assigned by Appointment Service.
 * We have a utility class with a validation method, and a method to generate a unique Appointment ID.
 * For security concerns, we will validate that the provided Appointment ID do not contain any invalid characters